K-LITE: Learning Transferable Visual Models with External Knowledge: Experimental Results

-\paragraph{Pre-training on image-text-label data.} The unification of image-label and image-caption as image-text-label has been demonstrated superior over either one of them~\cite{yang2022unicl}.
+\textbf{Pre-training on image-text-label data.} The unification of image-label and image-caption as image-text-label has been demonstrated superior over either one of them~\cite{yang2022unicl}.
 Therefore, we report overall results on the combined data in Table~\ref{tab:perf_ic_overall}.
 The few-shot learning results are reported with 5 training examples, using two model adaptation method: linear probing and full model fine-tuning.
 The average numbers over 3 random seeds are reported. \shortname{} improves its knowledge-free counterpart UniCL in almost all the cases.
 Importantly, \shortname{} can outperform UniCL using only half of the pre-training image-text pairs in several cases.
 It demonstrate the high sample-efficiency of \shortname{}, and that external knowledge is an effective source to consider, when collecting large-scale image-text pairs to develop language-augmented visual models at scale.
+We also compare \shortname{} and UniCL with Swin-Base on the joint data including ImageNet-21K, GCC15M and YFCC15M. \shortname{} improve the zero-shot performance of UniCL from 52.18\% to 57.78\% on ImageNet-1K, and from from 43.20\% to 45.47\% on ICinW.

-\paragraph{Breakdown Analysis.} One may wonder, what is the intuition for why external knowledge improves the zero-shot task transfer performance on a broad range of datasets.
+\textbf{Breakdown Analysis.} Next, we ask why does external knowledge improve the zero-shot task transfer performance on a broad range of datasets?
 To answer this question, we compare the breakdown performance on all 20 dataset in Figure~\ref{fig:22datasets}, for the ImageNet-21K checkpoints trained with and without Wiki knowledge.
 Out of 20 datasets, external knowledge shows superior/comparable/inferior performance to the baseline on 16/1/3 datasets, respectively.
 One prominent observation is that Wiki knowledge improves concept overlap for train-evaluation from 13.26\% to 51.24\% by average.
 It is easy to understand, concepts are explained in more commonly used words in Wikitionary, providing a bridge for train and evaluation.
-This is more detailedly reflected by the increased height of blue bar for most datasets in Figure~\ref{fig:22datasets}.
+This is reflected by the increased height of blue bar for most datasets in Figure~\ref{fig:22datasets}.
 Interestingly, for all datasets with increased accuracy scores, there shows an increase of the concept overlap.
 In summary, knowledge is an effective approach to improve concept overlap, a prerequisite for good task transfer performance.
-In Figure~\ref{fig:case_study} (a), we provide success examples from three datasets with the most performance gain after adding knowledge.
+In Figure~\ref{fig:case_study} (a), we provide success examples after adding knowledge; more examples are shown in Appendix.